 Saints and spirits in the mountains

 Our next excursion leads us not across the water but up in the high mountains north of Lago Atitlán, to the village of Chichicastenango.
-The mix-up of catholicism and maya is even more evident here.
+The intertwined catholicism and maya religion is even more evident here.
 Through the years many visitors have praised the city’s colourful and remarkable market, situated between two churches.
 We can see for ourselves that not much has changed.
 Here we find a whole section where offering gifts and spiritual “aids” are sold.
 We find cigarrettes, liquor, strange bulky cigars, things to burn and coloured candles, different colours for different purposes.